-- Delivering group coaching sessions, face to face or online, and designing and updating materials to support these sessions.
+- Delivering group coaching sessions and designing and updating materials to support these sessions.

-- Reviewing apprentice reflections on their evidence and guiding apprentices to improve those reflections.
+- Reviewing apprentice reflections on their evidence and guiding apprentices to improve these

 - Assisting apprentices with identifying gaps in evidence and providing suggestions for opportunities to evidence outstanding apprentice outcomes.

-- Helping apprentices identify and select evidence for inclusion in their final portfolio ready for internal or external review and/or assessment.
+- Helping apprentices identify and select evidence for their final portfolio ready for review and/or assessment.

 - Liaising with apprentice supervisors and key contacts at client employers for the purposes of supporting apprentice portfolio and skills development and identifying opportunities for work-based learning.

-- Marking and providing feedback for formative and summative assessments linked to workplace evidence and apprentice portfolios.
+- Marking and providing feedback for assessments linked to workplace evidence and apprentice portfolios.

 Department Law School - Programmes & Students